alloy/lowdown/README.md

 Multiple notifications are multiplexed for efficiency.

-NOTE: _It is not yet battle-tested and there is no documentation yet.
+NOTE: _It is not yet battle-tested.
 This will all follow over the next few weeks._

 ## Installation